avkewalr-msft/live-video-analytics/utilities/video-analysis/yolov3-onnx-nginx/readme.md

 The following instruction will enable you to build a docker container with [Yolov3](http://pjreddie.com/darknet/yolo/) [ONNX](http://onnx.ai/) model using [nginx](https://www.nginx.com/), [gunicorn](https://gunicorn.org/), [flask](https://github.com/pallets/flask), and [runit](http://smarden.org/runit/).

+Note: References to third-party software in this repo are for informational and convenience purposes only.
+Microsoft does not endorse nor provide rights for the third-party software.
+For more information on third-party software please see the links provided above.

 ## Contributions needed
 * Improved logging
 * Graceful shutdown of nginx and gunicorn